How to Crop an Image in Mac OS X with Preview

 - Draw the desired rectangle on the image to the region of the picture you wish to crop

-- Click the “Crop” button to complete the crop, the image will immediately crop down to the section that was drawn within the rectangular selector tool
+- Press Command + K keys to crop the picture, or go to the “Tools” menu and click the “Crop” option to complete the crop, the image will immediately crop down to the section that was drawn within the rectangular selector tool

 - Go to the “File” menu and choose “Save” or “Save As” as desired to save the cropped version of the image